Get ripped in 90 days – //athleanx.com/x/my-workouts

 Subscribe to this channel here – //bit.ly/2b0coMW

-For more videos on how to build bigger biceps and the best bicep peak exercises, be sure to subscribe to our channel here on youtube at //youtube.com/user/jdcav24
+For more fat burning workouts and advice on the best way to lose 5 pounds of fat, be sure to subscribe to our channel here on youtube at //youtube.com/user/jdcav24